Points to remember

 - Next, bring the rice to the boil, cover and cook for 10 minutes or until the rice has absorbed all the water and is tender.
 Check the packet instructions for exact timings.

-- Stir through the rice vinegar and sugar.
+- Stir through the rice vinegar and sugar, it's easier to mix these before as the sugar will dissolve.

 - Cool the rice down as quickly as you can by spreading it onto a baking tray and covering with a slightly damp tea towel.